 Your Rehab My Patient therapist will discuss exercises that you can do to improve mobility to your spine, which will reduce inflammation and muscle spasm.

-- Do everything you can to take care of your back posture at all times.
+- Do everything you can to take care of your back when lifting or loading your spine.

-- Practice exercises to help strengthen the spine and stabilize the surrounding muscles.
+- Perform exercises to help strengthen your spine and stabilise the surrounding muscles.